 - Those centres whose internal verification records contain little insight into the making of assessment decisions for situations where a pass is debatable, would benefit from better recording of the basis on which those decisions are made. - Some centres should provide greater feedback to candidates to cover not only where further work is required but to also cover how they might improve work overall as well as highlight what they have done well.
-Some candidates could be just achieving and without sufficient feedback highlighting areas where they could improve performance, those candidates will be less likely to attain those improvements. - ♦ In the new Economic Issues unit with the examination assessment, centres must carefully study the rules in the unit specification and SQA ASP regarding marking.
+A candidate could be just achieving and with minimal feedback will not improve further, but with balanced feedback they may improve their performance. - In the project graded units, centres should place a greater emphasis to ensure that candidates adhere to the word count guidance as there is a danger that candidates that exceed the word counts will be rewarded whilst those attempting to adhere to the guidance are penalised.